A Primer on the Dartmouth Alumni Council

-The Executive Committee consists of the president, the president-elect, and the chairs of the other standing committees of the council.
-Chaired by the president, this committee sets the agenda for the council and plans and designs council meetings in consultation with the Alumni Relations Office.
-It is also empowered to act on council business between meetings, and is the final authority on strategic matters.
+The Executive Committee consists of the president, the president-elect, and the chairs of the other standing committees of the Council.
+Chaired by the president, this committee sets the agenda for the Council and plans and designs council meetings in consultation with the Alumni Relations Office.
+It is also empowered to act on Council business between meetings and is the final authority on strategic matters.

-The Nominating and Alumni Trustee Search Committee consists of the president, the president-elect, the immediate past chair of the Nominating Committee, a council member appointed by the committee for a term of three years, and six other council members elected for terms of three years by the council.
-The Nominating Committee makes two nominations for the president-elect, each vacancy for at-large representatives, and other positions specified in the Alumni Council constitution.
+The Nominating and Alumni Trustee Search Committee consists of the president, the president-elect, the immediate past chair of the Nominating Committee, a council member appointed by the committee for a term of three years, and six other council members elected for terms of three years by the Council.
+The Nominating Committee makes nominations for the president-elect, each vacancy for at-large representatives, and other positions specified in the Alumni Council constitution.
 Importantly, it also makes nominations for alumni trustee as provided in the constitution.
 The Nominating Committee welcomes alumni trustee candidate recommendations from alumni at any time.

 The Orientation Committee plans and oversees the orientation of first-year alumni councilors.
 Responsibilities include establishing direct mentor roles for new councilors, updating orientation materials and methods, and monitoring the effectiveness of current orientation programs.
 The committee is chaired by the Alumni Council president-elect.

-The Young Alumni Awards Committee consists of five to seven former recipients of the Young Alumni Distinguished Service Award and a staff member of the Alumni Relations Office (committee secretary).
+The Young Alumni Awards Committee consists of five to seven former recipients of the Young Alumni Distinguished Service Award and a staff member of the Alumni Relations Office (liaison).
 This committee seeks strong alumni candidates who meet the eligibility criteria for the Young Alumni Distinguished Service Award, placing strong emphasis on Dartmouth volunteerism when selecting two to three recipients each year.

-A few examples of the importance of ad hoc committee studies to the council follow:
+A few examples of the importance of ad hoc committee studies to the Council follow:

 - A committee study to determine policy on alumni affiliation of World War II Navy students resulted in a number of these students being absorbed as non-graduate alumni members of the war classes.

-- In 1946 the council undertook a thorough survey of all Dartmouth fund-raising activities.
+- In 1946 the Council undertook a thorough survey of all Dartmouth fundraising activities.
 This led to the creation of the Development Program by joint action with the trustees.